Bernard Baruch: Hobcaw Barony

-Between 1905 and 1907, Baruch purchased about 16,000 acres (63 square kilometers) of the 18th-century Hobcaw Barony, consolidating 14 plantations on Waccamaw Neck in Georgetown County, South Carolina, between the Winyah Bay and the Atlantic Ocean.
+Between 1905 and 1907, Baruch purchased about 16000 acres of the 18th-century Hobcaw Barony, consolidating 14 plantations on Waccamaw Neck in Georgetown County, South Carolina, between the Winyah Bay and the Atlantic Ocean.
 He developed sections of the property as a winter hunting resort and later sold the property to his eldest child, Belle.
 Upon her death in 1964, the property was transferred to The Belle W. Baruch Foundation as the Hobcaw Barony educational and research preserve.
 The property includes 37 historic buildings from the 18th- and 19th-century rice cultivation industry, and early-to-mid-20th-century winter resorts.
 The entire property was named to the National Register of Historic Places on November 2, 1994.

 The Trustees of The Belle W. Baruch Foundation subsequently picked the University of South Carolina in Columbia and Clemson University in Clemson to preserve and study the Hobcaw Barony, including the wetlands forest and coastal ecosystems.
 The University of South Carolina established the Belle W. Baruch Institute for Marine and Coastal Sciences, and Clemson University established the Belle W. Baruch Institute for Marine and Coastal Sciences.
 Both universities have formed partnerships with other schools in South Carolina whose research and educational programs contribute to knowledge of coastal ecosystems.
 The Belle W. Baruch Foundation and the North Inlet-Winyah Bay National Estuarine Research Reserve jointly operate the Hobcaw Barony Discovery Center and provide tours and special programs.